Hundreds mourn firefighter from Delano who died in Porterville library fire

-DELANO— Hundreds of people, including uniformed firefighters and police, turned out Tuesday to attend funeral services for Porterville Fire Capt.
+Hundreds of people, including uniformed firefighters and police, turned out Feb.
+25 to attend funeral services for Porterville Fire Capt.
 Ramon "Ray" Figueroa, who died in the line of duty fighting the Porterville library fire last week.

 There was standing room-only inside St. Mary of the Miraculous Medal Church and many people waited in an overflow area outside or waited in front of the church.
 As the service ended, an honor guard assembled and saluted as Figueroa's flag-draped casket was brought out from the church, followed by his family.
 Emergency vehicles from various neighboring agencies crowded the streets and three city of Porterville buses were waiting to transport family and fellow firefighters to the gravesite, where a burial with full honors was held.